 Seek out treasure with pirates

 Pirates, sunken treasures, and adventures… who can resist?
 If you haven’t had a pirate adventure with your kids, you need to set sail with Jersey Shore Pirates.
 Bring your young pirates aboard the Sea Gypsy for a swashbuckling Pirate Adventure on the Metedeconk River.
-To maintain safety and social distancing they are limiting capacity for the cruises.
+Pirate tours start hitting the seas in April.
 Call (732) 899-6100 to learn more.
-Pirate cruises are offered 7 days a week beginning in July.

 Keep checking in with this post for new ideas.
 Every time I think I’ve listed all of the possible New Jersey outdoor activities, I think of a few more.
 I know this list will keep growing.